awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 **Local** Quick Setup is available in all Regions where Systems Manager is supported\.
 For a list of supported Regions, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

 To access Quick Setup, choose **Quick Setup** in the navigation pane of the Systems Manager console\.
 You can also access Quick Setup by choosing **AWS Systems Manager** at the top of the navigation pane, and then choosing **Get Started with Systems Manager**, as shown in the following image\.
-To access the **Organization** Quick Setup type, which enables you to target multiple accounts and Regions, you must be logged in to the master account for your organization\.
+To access the **Organization** Quick Setup type, which enables you to target multiple accounts and Regions, you must be logged in to the management account for your organization\.
 For information on how to get started with AWS Organizations, see [Getting started with AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started.html) in the *AWS Organizations User Guide*\.

 ![\[Accessing AWS Quick Setup\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/quick-setup-access.png)